myliu1999/video-bitrate-visualizer/README.md

 * `--stats` – print and overlay minimum, maximum and average bitrates.
 * `--stats-file` – optional path to write the bitrate summary.
 * `--plotly-html` – write an interactive HTML plot using Plotly.
+* `--target-bitrate` – draw a reference line at the given average bitrate.

 Running the script pops up a plot window showing the average bitrate (in kbps) for each time bucket.